-It's that attitude that helped Kuntz become what defensive line coach Jappy Oliver calls his most disruptive player and what defensive coordinator Corwin Brown calls a "tough guy.'
-"I'd say that I kind of have some of those qualities," Kuntz said.
-Before he was disruptive, he was tough at the high school level.
-Kuntz holds the career sack record at Roncalli High School in Indianapolis with Playing high school football meant a great deal to Kuntz.

-"That was probably one of my best experiences of my life," he said.
+It's that attitude that helped Kuntz become what defensive line coach Jappy Oliver calls his most disruptive player and what defensive coordinator Corwin Brown calls a "tough "I'd say that I kind of have some of those qualities," Kuntz said Before he was disruptive, he was tough at the high school level.
+Kuntz holds the career sack record at Roncalli High School in Indianapolis with 25.5 sacks, something he is quite proud of.
+He bet an older teammate who previously held the record that he would break it, then did just that.
+"Seeing him pay me off was probably one of the best feelings I've had," he said.
+Playing high school football meant a great deal to Kuntz.
+'That was probably one of my best experiences of my life," he said.
 "People take it for granted playing with guys you've known your whole life that would basically die for you.
-With the success my football team had - we won three consecutive state championships - it was just one of the best times of my life."
+With the success my football team had - we won three consecutive state championships - it was just one of the best times of my life.
 Notre Dame was a logical choice coming from a Catholic high school in Indianapolis, Kuntz said.
 He grew up a Notre Dame fan.
 But for Kuntz, coming to South Bend was about more than fanhood.

-"What made me want to come here was tradition and

-"What made me want

-to come here was

-tradition and being

-the guy from my

-town who went here."

-Pat Kuntz

-Irish senior

-being the guy from my town who went here," he said.
+"What made me want to come here was tradition and "What made me want to come here was tradition and being the guy from my town who went here."
+Pat Kuntz Irish senior being the guy from my town who went here," he said.
 "I didn't care who offered me.
-I wanted to come here the whole time."

-Kuntz said playing behind defensive line-Derek man Landri helped him learn essential skills to playing his posi-

-"Being the first guy off the ball, being relentless and having a motor that never stops.
+I wanted to come here the whole time.'
+Kuntz playing behind defensive line-Derek man Landri helped him learn essential skills to playing his posi- "Being first guy off the ball, being relentless and having a motor that never stops.
 That's probably the best thing I learned from him," Kuntz said.

-tion.

 Kuntz played for two years in the 4-3 defensive scheme, where four players start on the line of scrimmage and only three linebackers play.
 For the past two years, he's played in the 3-4 scheme, which reverses those roles.
-This year, however, Kuntz said his role mimics what he played his first two years.
+This year, however, Kuntz said his role mimics what he played his first two "It's a lot more attacking defense," he said.
+"I played a lot of 3-technique my first two